DanielBergan/Pewlett-Hackard-Analysis/README.md

 ## Summary

 According to the data there will be 72000 positions needing to be filled in the coming years.
-As it stands now there does not seem to be enough qualified,retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.
+As it stands now there does not seem to be enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.

-Furthermore, it is reccomended that there are additional queries made into the salaries of the departing employees and the salaries of the employees who might potentially replace them to adjust the upcoming budget.
+Furthermore, it is recommended that there are additional queries made into the salaries of the departing employees and the salaries of the employees who might potentially replace them to adjust the upcoming budget.